 We have already mentioned the terms ‘value’ and ‘value betting’ in other articles.
 We defined it as betting at odds that are rated too ‘high’ as compared to the implied probability of the relevant selection.
-Finding value in sports betting is the key to turn betting into a profitable investment.
+Finding value in sports betting is the key to turn betting into a profitable investment and in this betting guide, we will learn you how to realise this!

 Keep in mind, bookmakers want to make profit